cncf/tag-contributor-strategy/website/content/maintainers/governance/governance-self-assessment.md

 Not applicable for projects joining the CNCF.

-For any CNCF projects:
-* Request that CNCF staff carry out an audit (via Sheriff) that the explicit governance of the project matches GitHub permissions.
+* Check if the explicit governance of the project matches GitHub permissions.
   * Check both that all listed maintainers, owners, and other leaders have the level of ownership or approvership that they are supposed to.
   * Check that there aren't individuals who have broad permissions that aren't explained by any official project role.

 ##### Maintainer List(s)